 Providing an English language test

-If you completed any part of your qualification to be an ECT in any other country, you will need to provide a certified copy of an approved English language competency test.
+If you do not meet these requirements and have completed your higher education studies in any other country, you will need to provide a copy of an approved English language competency test.

-- If you completed an undergraduate ECT qualification in Singapore, you will be required to provide evidence of your English language competence.
+- If you completed an undergraduate teacher education qualification in Singapore, you will be required to provide evidence of your English language competence.

-- If you completed an undergraduate degree in India and then completed a postgraduate ECT qualification in Australia, you will be required to provide evidence of your English language competence.
+- If you completed an undergraduate degree (in a study other than teacher education) in France and then completed a postgraduate teacher education qualification in Australia, you will be required to provide evidence of your English language competence.

 Learn more about approved English language tests and accredited testing centres.